coverclock/com-diag-diminuto/README.md

-If you'd like to see a non-trivial application that makes use of many Diminuto features in exactly the way I envisioned them being used, check out the following:
+If you'd like to see a non-trivial application that makes use of many Diminuto features in exactly the way I envisioned them being used, check out the following.

-* the Diminuto IPC Ancillary unit test uses a lot of Diminuto features and is a good example of a non-trivial application that is multi-process and multi-threaded;
+* The Diminuto IPC Ancillary unit test uses a lot of Diminuto features and is a good example of a non-trivial application that is multi-process and multi-threaded.
+The source code also has a useful implementation of Thread Pools.
 <https://github.com/coverclock/com-diag-diminuto/blob/master/Diminuto/tst/unittest-ipc-ancillary.c>
-* the Diminuto IPC Scatter/Gather unit test similarly uses a lot of Diminuto features and is also multi-process;
+* The Diminuto IPC Scatter/Gather unit test similarly uses a lot of Diminuto features and is also multi-process.
+The source code also has a useful implementation of Diminuto List pools, and support for Records, Segments, and I/O vectors that can be used to implement scatter/gather I/O.
 <https://github.com/coverclock/com-diag-diminuto/blob/master/Diminuto/tst/unittest-ipc-scattergather.c>
-* the gpstool application in the Hazer project (repo URL below) is the Swiss Army knife of Hazer, a library that parses output from GPS devices, and relies on Diminuto for most of its infrastructure;
+* The gpstool application in the Hazer project (repo URL below) is the Swiss Army knife of Hazer, a library that parses output from GPS devices, and relies on Diminuto for most of its infrastructure.
 <https://github.com/coverclock/com-diag-hazer/tree/master/Hazer/app/gpstool>
-* the survey and census functional tests in the Placer project (ditto), which uses the SQLite relational database system, use the Diminuto FS file system walker and are a good example of how a need in another project leads to a virtuous cycle of organic growth in Diminuto.
+* The survey and census functional tests in the Placer project (ditto), which uses the SQLite relational database system, use the Diminuto FS file system walker and are a good example of how a need in another project leads to a virtuous cycle of organic growth in Diminuto.